mattgperry/affluent/README.md

 // 2, 4, 6...
 ```

 But we can also set `increment` as another stream.
-In the following code, `increment` will increase by `1` every frame:
+In the following code, `increment` itself will increase by `1` every frame:

 ```javascript
 frameCount({